TheGooseyHonker/NDR-Engine/README.md

 5. Dopamine (DA; reinforcement learning)
 6. BDNF (long-term cementing (module integration) )
 7. P-tau (long-term module pruning (module disintegration) )
-8. Cerebellum (LLM – simple I/O for complex ACIR-guided behaviors)
+8. Cerebellum (LLM – simple Input feedback for complex NDR-guided behaviors)
 9. Memory - Long Term Memory (Simple storage devices capturing useful ACIR-determined and predefined (e.g. audio, spatial edges, spatial vertices, feedback logs, narrative logs, modules pruned—which can be reprocessed through ACIR for reflection, refinement, and/or archiving.)
 Each module targets a specific range of the gap to either calm, balance, explore, refine, learn, cement, or prune the agent’s state back to s_target.
 5. Emergent synergy is achieved by orchestrating the first five modules via the simple gap calculator, outputting a response, then cementing or pruning based on successful contradiction gap closure(s).
 ACIR delivers improvements in stability, exploration reach, learning speed, and long-term adaptation that far exceed what any one—or any subset—of these neuromodulators, or modules, can achieve alone.